Subliminal Probing for Private Information via EEG-Based BCI Devices: Discussion

-{\bf Long-term attacks.} Although our experiment has shown that it is feasible within one EEG recording session to acquire information about the subject, the ideal setup in a real-world situation would be to collect EEG data over long periods of time.
+\myparagraph{Long-term attacks} Although our experiment has shown that it is feasible within one EEG recording session to acquire information about the subject, the ideal setup in a real-world situation would be to collect EEG data over long periods of time.

 The subliminal nature of the stimuli presents a large advantage over the method presented in Martinovic et al. in that the user may never realize anything strange is going on, and proceed to use the application and expose sensitive EEG data for large periods of time~\cite{Usenix12_EEGattacks}.
 A larger body of data could be more useful in training the classifier and gaining more information about the user by making it possible to present a larger amount of subliminal stimuli.
-It would therefore be easier to slowly build a profile of various facts about the user which could be used against them. \\ However, from other EEG security work about attempts to use EEG as a form of authentication, we learn that EEG over multiple sessions may cause a decrease in accuracy, as electrode placement and small aspects of the device setup can change from session to session~\cite{authentication}.
-To address this problem, our method of subliminal validation with stimuli that the user certainly knows could be used to check if the data situation changes and to re-train the classifier if needed.
-The improvement of the subliminally trained classifier BLR$_F$ in Section~\ref{sec_trainonface} over our main result with BLR are striking.
-However, we also want to analyze an alternative interpretation of this variant of the attack and point to experimental pitfalls when analyzing activity of the human brain.
-The results in Figure~\ref{expFaceTrain} suggest that some of the wrong predictions in the main experiment are caused by the fact that BLR trained in a counting situation generalizes poorly to the attack situation.
-We investigate this hypothesis by testing the face-trained classifier BLR$_F$ on the epochs of the counting sequence.
-The results of this validation test are reported in Figure~\ref{fig_face_count1}.
-Even though the BLR$_F$ classifier has the biggest chance to predict the correct answer (number 1), it also predicts other numbers with a similar chance.
-So BLR$_F$ generalizes worse from subliminal training to testing in a counting experiment than BLR translates from counting to testing on subliminal stimuli.

-This means that the face-trained classifier BLR$_F$ might be less useful than our counting based classifier BLR, for the following reason.
-As detecting and recognizing faces is of utmost importance for human-human interaction, parts of the brain play an important role for these tasks~\cite{ffa}.
-A face in the visual field triggers many face-detection and face-recognition processes and, as a consequence, lead to strong event-related potentials that might be detected by the BCI.
-The poor generalization from face-based subliminal training to counting data might stem from the fact that the BLR$_F$ classifier searches for these signals related to processing images of faces.
-This means the improved result depicted in Figure~\ref{fig_face_face} is in fact the result of a \textit{face detector}, and not of a \textit{relevance-detector}.
+It would therefore be easier to slowly build a profile of various facts about the user which could be used against them.